thingbound/abstract-things/docs/sensors/temperature.rst

 ``temperature`` - read temperature
 ==================================

-This capability is used to mark sensors that report a temperature.
+This capability is used to mark sensors that report a :doc:`temperature </values/temperature>`.

 .. sourcecode:: js

 	if(thing.matches('cap:temperature')) {
-		console.log('Temperature:', thing.temperature());
+		console.log('Temperature:', thing.temperature);
 	}

 API
 ---

-.. js:function:: temperature()
+.. js:attribute:: temperature

-	Get the current temperature.
+	Get the current :doc:`temperature </values/temperature>`.

 	.. sourcecode:: js

-		console.log('Temperature is:', thing.temperature());
+		console.log('Temperature is:', thing.temperature);

 Events
 ------

 .. js:data:: temperatureChanged

 	The temperature has changed.
+Payload is the new :doc:`temperature </values/temperature>`.

 	.. sourcecode:: js